-GENEVA (AP) — At least 52.6 million people worldwide are employed as domestic workers, most of them women without adequate legal protection, the U.N.'s labor agency said Wednesday in its first global snapshot of the often invisible workforce that cares for other people's families and households.
+GENEVA (AP) — At least 52.6 million people worldwide are employed as domestic workers, most of them women vulnerable to abuse and without adequate legal protection, the U.N. said Wednesday in its first snapshot of the often invisible workforce that cares for other people's families and households.

-The agency also found that 90 percent of the domestic workers are not covered by general labor protections to the same extent as workers in the mainstream economy — with 30 percent completely excluded from all national labor laws.
+The agency also found that 90 percent of the domestic workers are not covered by general labor protections to the same extent as workers in the mainstream economy.
+Some 30 percent were completely excluded from all national labor laws.

 The report excluded those domestic workers who are below the age of 15 and are considered to be children, and were last estimated to number at 7.4 million in 2008.

 Just putting new laws on the books "is certainly not sufficient" to ensure that domestic workers are protected, Polaski said.
 Among the factors needed to make those laws work, she said, are more education for the domestic workers and stronger enforcement of the laws.

 An ILO legal specialist, Martin Oelz, said there was evidence that domestic workers were, in fact, better protected once a nation adopted legislation to protect them, as happened in recent years in South Africa and Brazil.